varunavis/Snake-and-Ladder-game-using-oop/README.md

 If player 4 lands on number 55 (snake 2 head), they would slither down to number 40, as that is snake 2's tail.
 It would not go down to number 6 as that is snake 3's tail.

 if player 3 lands on number 32 (ladder 2 start), they would climb up and land on square 53, ladder 2's end.
 Going up till 77 is not allowed since that is ladder 3's end.

+## Instructions
+To make the code run, go to your C++ editor and build and run the `Controller.cpp` file.
+This is the main running file of the whole project.
+The others are header files which were used to import certain classes (thereby implementing Object Oriented Programmin) so that code can be properly maintained or reused.

+You can improve upon on this code or use some parts of it in your own project.
+Just make sure you add my github repo in the references.